Experimental Set-Up

 Conclusion

-SMELL offers a flexible approach to LLM evaluation that can be tailored to your specific use case.
+specific use case.
 By leveraging both human expertise and LLM capabilities, we can create more accurate, use-case-specific evaluation systems that evolve with your own human assessments.

 Additional details about SMELL will be released in an forthcoming paper.